Discover the origins of Quito at Rumipamba park.

 Plants and ancestral medicine

-During the tour, we were also introduced to some herbs and plants to add color naturally to textiles and heal naturally in the past.
+We were also introduced to some herbs and plants to add color naturally to textiles and heal naturally in the past during the tour.
 Some of them are still known as ancestral medicine or medicine from the Andes.

 This is a “bohio,” a well-built hut made from mud and straw, back from the Integration Period (500 CE to 1500 CE).